openhealthcare/opal/doc/docs/guides/dump.md

 # Your implementation

 Your implementation is a Django project with some extras.

 ## OPAL settings

-OPAL_LOG_OUT_DURATION = The number of milliseconds after which to log out our user
+OPAL_LOG_OUT_DURATION = The number of seconds after which to log out our user

 OPAL_BRAND_NAME = The branding to be displayed as the masthead